 The moral of the story: Perseverance and hard work pave the way to success.

-Once there lived a gentle elephant named Ellie.
+Once there was a gentle elephant named Ellie.
 She was loved by all the animals for her kindness.

 One day, while Ellie was peacefully walking through the forest, she accidentally stepped on a family of mice who were hiding under leaves.
 The mice were terrified and scurried away.